Moby Dick (1956 film): Home media

-Despite being a Warner Bros. film, United Artists distributed the VHS format through MGM on November 12, 1996 as part of the latter studio's Vintage Classics lineup, which was available exclusively through Warner Home Video worldwide.
-Kino Lorber released the DVD version on September 15, 2015.
-The now-sold out limited Blu-ray was released on November 15, 2016 by Twilight Time.
+Despite being a Warner Bros. film, United Artists released Moby Dick in VHS format through MGM on November 12, 1996, as part of the MGM's Vintage Classics lineup, which was available exclusively through Warner Home Video worldwide.
+Kino Lorber released a DVD version on September 15, 2015.
+A limited-edition Blu-ray version was released on November 15, 2016, by Twilight Time, and the film has also been released in Blu-ray format in Spain.